lcdm-uiuc/info490-sp16/Week6/lesson2.md

 # Week 6 Lesson 2 #
-## Machine Learning: Introduction to Outlier Detection ##
+## Machine Learning: Introduction to Anomaly Detection ##

-In this lesson, you will
+In this lesson, you will be introduced to the concept of anomaly detection.
+An anomaly is simple something that is unexpected or that does not conform to an expected pattern.
+Anomaly detection is the search for these events or observations in a (potentially) large data set.
+Anomaly detection is important in many fields, and is used to identify fraudulent transactions, imposters in social communities, errors in textual data, issues in medical data (e.g., images), or intrusions in network data.
+In some cases, we simple want to identify and remove outliers to improve the accuracy of a model.
+In other cases, we are actually interested in the outliers themselves.
+As a result, anomaly detection is a rich field with a number of different approaches available for use, including within the scikit learn library.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand the basic concepts behind outlier detection
+- Understand the basic concept of an anomaly.
-- Understand the
+- Understand the different types of anomalies, including outliers, novelties, or noise.
-- Be able to apply
+- Be able to apply apply scikit learn to detect anomalies.

 ### Time Estimate ###